Luigimash/BusBolter/README.md

 *1.* Download the APK from this dropbox link:

-*2.* Go to Menu > Settings > Security > check Unknown Sources to ensure your phone is ready to install third party apps
+*2.* Go to Menu > Settings > Security > check Unknown Sources to ensure your phone is ready to install third party apps.

-*3.* Connect your android phone to your computer
+*3.* Connect your android phone to your computer.

-*4.* Copy the APK file into an accessible folder on your phone
+*4.* Copy the APK file into an accessible folder on your phone.

 *5.* Find the APK file in the file explorer on your phone, and install it.